Thomann DNA

 Assembly

-Our all-hands format.
-Once a month, async.
+Our all-hands meeting.
+Once a quarter, before our kickoff.

 Open Space